darcato/pysmlib/docs/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~
 This package requires Python version 2.7, while the support for newer version is
 still in development.
-Two modules are mandatory: `numpy`_ for
-the internal handling of vectors and `PyEpics`_ which provides the EPICS Channel
+One module is mandatory: `PyEpics`_ which provides the
-Access support.
-Both are automatically installed when using pip, but you may
+EPICS Channel Access support.
+It is automatically installed when using pip,
-have to install the EPICS base on your system and configure `PyEpics`_ to
+but you may have to install the EPICS base on your system and configure `PyEpics`_ to
 locate ``libca``.
 See `PyEpics`_ documentation for further details.

 `Sphinx`_ and its theme `Read the Docs`_ are required to build this